Brachychiton/4221_CTU_Sim/README.md

 # 4221_CTU_Sim
-Simple model implemented in Simpy of the clinical trials process.
-Completed as part of the 2020 Sem1 ENGN4221 Clinical Trials Project.
+Simple model implemented in SimPy of the clinical trials process.
+Completed as part of the 2020 Sem1 ENGN4221 Clinical Trials Project. \

-ClinTrialSim does the heavy lifting, running each of the flow diagram processes using the simpy event simulator.
+As a starting point, an understanding should be developed of the how the SimPy module functions.
+The documentation is available at: https://simpy.readthedocs.io/en/latest/. \
-OverViewSim works with the actual data provided to us to perform time based simulations and return the total process time.
+This implementation takes directly from the process diagrams produced as part of the project.
+OverViewSim models the overview process diagram through the SimPy framework.
+Activity times are generated from the csv through the TimeLoader class and activities can be specified to determine the effect of reducing activity time.\
-TimeLoader imports the time data and generates a distribution which describes the event's time characteristics, as described in the following jupyter notebook.
+The StatDistExp jupyter notebook looks at the statistical distibrution used.
+This is useful for for understanding how they are implemented and weaknessses inherent with this. \
-The StatDistExp looks at the statistical distibrution used, originally used for experimenting with the scipy distributions but now is useful for understanding how they are implemented.
+ClinTrialSim is deprecated.
+It was the original focus of development, aiming to model each of the specific stage diagrams.
+On the basis that activity time data could not be provided at this level, development was instead focused on the OverviewSim.
+It does, however, serve as a simpler implementation which will be easier to understand.
+This currently model the Initiation and Stage 1 Submission Processes.